What is Avian Influenza H5N1?

 - There are two categories of Avian Influenza (AI): Low Pathogenic Avian Influenza (LPAI), which causes mild disease with few symptoms, and Highly Pathogenic Avian Influenza (HPAI), which causes severe disease and high mortality in domestic birds and some mortality in wild birds.

-- The 2022 Avian Influenza strain is the Highly Pathogenic Avian Influenza subtype H5N1.
+- The current Avian Influenza strain of concern is the Highly Pathogenic Avian Influenza subtype H5N1.

 - Geographic spread of the virus can happen during migration.